abrooks98/env-setup/README.md

 vimrc
 =====

-Files associated with my current vimrc
+Files associated with my current environment setup.
+This includes vim, tmux, git, and ctags.